aura-nw/docs/docs/product/aurascan/getting-started/stake/choose-a-trust-validator.md

 ![Validators](/img/aurascan/validator_list.png)

-Aura holders have access to a range of Validator's information available in Aura network explorers like Aurascan.
+Aura holders have access to a range of Validators' information available in Aura network explorers like Aurascan.
 Please review the following information before staking:

 - Validator name: also known as the moniker
 - Voting power: the sum of self-bonded and delegated tokens